robconery/azx/README.md

 The `.azure` directory is your door into Azure.
 Stepping in there will allow you to do all kinds of things, which we’ll see in a second.

+## A Note on Naming Things

+A major goal of mine with this project is to reduce the cognitive load required to get up and running on Azure.
+To that end, I wanted to reduce the need to name things.
+For instance, you can go "full Heroku" style with AZX and let it name your project for you (`quiet-dust-16` is the project name below).
+Everything you create, from that point on, will use this as the basis of naming things.

+For instance:

+ - Your App Service plan will be called `quiet-dust-16-plan`
+ - Your Web App will be called `quiet-dust-16-app`
+ - You DB will be called `quiet-dust-16-db`

+You might have other naming needs, and if so, let me know.
+For now, enjoy the ride...

 ## Creating a Web App

 Now that we’ve initialized the project, we can do some new things.
 What things?
 You can ask AZX: